 The website www.northsearegion.eu/building-with-Nature is located within the North Sea Region programme website.
 The ‘About’ section contains a description of the BwN project and lists the partners involved.
 Throughout the project lifecycle, the website is regularly updated with news, events, contact details and project results.
 WP2 leader Rijkswaterstaat will manage this website.

 Newsletter WP2 leader Rijkswaterstaat will write the newsletter twice per year (seven in total).
-The newsletter is written based on information from the partners and once year also on the progress report.
+The newsletter is written based on information from the partners and once a year also on the progress report.
 The newsletter is distributed though the mailing lists of the BwN partners.
 Content from this newsletter can also be used by partners and by the North Sea region programme to distribute through their own channels (websites, social media and newsletters).
 The newsletters will be published after every coordination group meeting.

 Social media